senzing-garage/aws-cloudformation-dev-rest/README.md

 ## Interact with Senzing API Server using SSL client authentication

-1. :pencil2: In the Cloudformation Stack details "Outputs" tab, retrieve the Senzing API Server URL, client keystore, and password secret name.
+1. :pencil2: In the Cloudformation Stack details "Outputs" tab, retrieve the Senzing API Server URL.
    This is what it looks like in the AWS Cloudformation management console:

    ![api url](assets/cloudformation_output_api.png)